istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 To deploy a waypoint proxy for the `default` namespace, use the command below:

 {{< text bash >}}
-$ istioctl x waypoint apply -n default waypoint default/namespace applied
+$ istioctl experimental waypoint apply -n default waypoint default/namespace applied
 {{< /text >}}

-Or, you can deploy the generated Gateway resource from the `istioctl x waypoint generate` command to your Kubernetes cluster:
+Or, you can deploy the generated Gateway resource from the `istioctl experimental waypoint generate` command to your Kubernetes cluster:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF